aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/powerqueryformulaitem/_index.md

 ### getValue() {#getValue--}

+<b>@deprecated.</b> Please use the 'value' property instead.
 Gets the value of the item.

 ```javascript
 getValue() : string;